less/less-docs/content/features/extend.md

 ### Selector Interpolation with Extend
-> Extend is NOT able to match selectors with variables.
+> Extend is **not** able to match selectors with variables.
 If selector contains variable, extend will ignore it.

-There is a pending feature request for this but it is not an easy change.
 However, extend can be attached to interpolated selector.

 Selector with variable will not be matched: